 A few audiophile streaming services also exist, such as Tidal, which offers 16-bit/44.1kHz FLAC-quality streaming for roughly double the cost of a Spotify subscription.
 But, even if you can’t be bothered with making the jump to lossless, focusing on listening to higher-quality 320kbps songs can still make a huge difference.
 Spotify gives premium subscribers the option of streaming at this quality — all that’s required is a quick settings change, which you can learn about here.
 With the launch of iTunes Match, Apple also introduced a way for users to upgrade all of their MP3s to a minimum of 256Kbps with nice and tidy metadata.

 The Loudness Wars

 Differences between formats and masters are just two factors in a long list of variables that can create distinctions in sound quality when comparing versions of the same song.
-To the collecting community, however, owning a copy made under ideal recording conditions can mean the difference between tens and thousands of dollars on the secondary market.
-Start your discernment now and hear the music as the artists and producers intended.
-Music nuts know best, after all.
+To the collecting community, however, owning an analog copy made under ideal recording conditions can mean the difference between tens and thousands of dollars on the secondary market.
+If hearing the music as the artists and producers intended is important to you, start hunting.